andGuo/look-inna-book/README.md

 ## Bonus Features
 - Account Persistent User Cart
-    - Remove items from Carts
+    - Can also remove items from checkout page
 - User Auth
     - Magic email links using JWT auth tokens
 - Serverless and Persistent Front-end and Back-end Infrastructure